How do I know that I or my loved one may need a swallowing evaluation?

 - Difficulty chewing

 - Difficulty moving food around in the mouth.
-(The tongue gathers the food into a ball.
+(The tongue gathers the food into a ball – also called a “bolus.”
 The tongue even holds or controls liquid bolus in the mouth with a cup-like shape.
-The tongue helps control food and liquid as it moves the ball upward and backward, towards the back of the mouth.)
+The tongue helps control food and liquid as it moves the ball/bolus upward and backward, towards the back of the mouth.)

 - Food falling out of your mouth or into the back of your throat before you are ready to swallow.

 - Requiring many swallows to get food and liquid to go down your throat.

-- Requiring liquids to wash food out of mouth or through your throat.
+- Requiring liquids to wash food out of mouth or through your throat or food tube (esophagus).